-Students and employees may also report criminal offenses to the Vice President for Academic Affairs, Vice-President for Student Life and Enrollment, Vice-President for Business and Finance, area coordinators, RAs, coaches, and faculty.
+Students and employees may also report criminal offenses to any vice president, area coordinators, RAs, coaches, and faculty.
 All names are kept confidential and not included in daily logs in an effort to protect those who are reporting the crime from retaliation.
 Only certain personnel will have access to the names of the informants to provide them with protection.